HashCoin Price Tops $0.0001 (HSC)

 HashCoin Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as HashCoin directly using U.S. dollars.
-Investors seeking to trade HashCoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+It is usually not possible to buy alternative cryptocurrencies such as HashCoin directly using U.S. dollars.
+Investors seeking to trade HashCoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy HashCoin using one of the aforementioned exchanges.

 Receive News & Updates for HashCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HashCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.